 A gold mine of innovation

-Laureate Professor Graeme Jameson's contribution to the Australian economy and the environment as the inventor of what is considered by many to be the nation's biggest export earner in the last 25 years, has earned him gold status within the minerals industry.
+Laureate Professor Graeme Jameson's contribution to the Australian economy and the environment as the inventor of what is considered by many to be the nation's biggest export earner in the last 25 years, has earned him gold status within the minerals industry and the inaugural Prime Minister's Prize for Innovation in 2015.

 Dealing in 'bubbles', Prof Jameson revolutionised a mineral separation process first invented in 1905, to develop the Jameson Cell, a froth flotation device, that has netted Australia more than $36 billion in exports.